3 Simple Tricks to Stock Research in India for Beginners.

 1. Money control- Index composition.

-If you want to investigate about the stocks in a given industry/sector, why not to start with the market index composition of that sector.
+If you want to investigate the stocks in a given industry/sector, why not to start with the market index composition of that sector.

 An index composition of an industry consists of all the top companies that are included in that index.

-For example, if you want to invest in a company in the metal industry, you should first start with investigating about the stocks in the market index- S&P BSE Metal or Nifty Metal.
+For example, if you want to invest in a company in the metal industry, you should first start by investigating the stocks in the market index- S&P BSE Metal or Nifty Metal.
 Here S&P BSE Metal consists of companies like Hind Zinc, Coal India, Hindalco, Jindal Steel, JSW Steel, NALCO, SAIL, etc.